1623 and QUAD present

 : Farrah Chaudhry Cordelia playwright

-: Eleanor Field set and costume designer
+: Eleanor Field set and costume

 : Christopher Lydon sound and music